Ubud Itinerary: The Perfect 3 Days in Ubud

 Along with the tips above, here are a few more things you’ll need to guarantee an epic Ubud itinerary.

 - Find the best hotels, villas, resorts, or backpackers in Ubud here.
+Or check out my super detailed guide on the best places to stay in Ubud.

 - Grab a pocket WIFI or 4G SIM card for pick-up at the airport to ensure a seamless internet connection.